Farmers blocked as Israel-Jordan enclave deal expires

-Naharayim (Israel) (AFP) - Israelis were prevented from entering Jordanian border enclaves on Sunday after a deal allowing farmers to work land there expired, 25 years after a landmark peace treaty.
+Naharayim (Israel) (AFP) - Israelis were prevented from entering two Jordanian border enclaves on Sunday after a deal allowing farmers to work land there expired and as the Arab state's king reclaimed full sovereignty over the areas.

+Israelis whose livelihood stemmed from the enclaves braced for losses, with the failure to renew a clause on the two territories as part of a 25-year-old landmark peace agreement between the two countries indicative of a souring of bilateral ties.

-In October last year however, Jordan's King Abdullah said his country had notified Israel that it wants them back.
+In October last year however, Jordan's King Abdullah said his country had notified Israel that it wants the two parcels of territory back.

-An AFP journalist in northern Israel on Sunday said the yellow gate to a bridge over the river dividing the two countries, long the portal for Israeli farmers to access Baqura, was locked.
+And on Sunday, in a speech from the throne opening parliament, the king announced "the expiration of the Peace Treaty annexes on Al Ghamr and Baqura and the imposition of our full sovereignty over every inch of those lands."

+Two yellow gates leading to a dam complex where the narrow Jordan and Yarmuk rivers meet, and then to a Jordanian checkpoint, were locked with chains.

 Baqura, known in Hebrew as Naharayim, lines on a spit of land where the Jordan and Yarmuk rivers meet.